Industrial and Organizational Psychology

 Overview of Industrial and Organizational Psychology Graduate Programs

 How do you know a graduate program in business psychology or industrial organizational psychology may be great for you?
-Industrial-organizational psychology focuses not only the psychology of the workplace from a scientific standpoint, but also on its application for the benefit of both the organization as a whole and its individual members.
+Industrial organizational psychology schools focus not only on the psychology of the workplace from a scientific standpoint, but also on its application for the benefit of both the organization as a whole and its individual members.
 Specifically, industrial psychology refers to the study and application of psychology as it affects workers on an individual level, such as in employee assessment, benefits, and the overall workplace environment.
 Organizational psychology focuses on the effectiveness of the organization as a whole.
 While graduate programs may typically focus on these areas together, understanding and identifying what aspects of industrial-organizational psychology are of greater interest to you may help to determine your ideal course of study.

 Your academic and professional background may be a major influencer when it comes to selecting Industrial Organizational Psychology Graduate Programs, especially at the master’s level.
 While many people pursuing a master’s degree in industrial-organizational psychology have already obtained bachelor’s degrees in psychology, graduate programs may also consider relevant professional experience as well as skills that may cross over from other disciplines, so long as your credentials are able to demonstrate a basic level of fluency with psychology.
 Additionally, professional experience may be useful when it comes to choosing which area of IO psychology to concentrate on.
 Each school’s requirements are different, so check the requirements of the schools in which you are interested.